 – Stay alert

-I think even having a few of those tools to reduce my risk makes me feel safer and more confident to run on my own.
-I don’t want to feel scared and nervous running in the bush.
-I want to feel rejuvenated, powerful and at one with the earth.
+I think even having a few of those tools to reduce our risk makes us feel safer and more confident running alone in nature.
+We don’t want to feel scared and nervous running in the bush.
+All of us want to feel rejuvenated, powerful and at one with the earth.